determined-ai/determined/examples/integrations/hf_trainer_api/README.md

 * **image_classification.py**: The code from Hugging Face that (1) loads Vision Transformer from Model Hub; (2) configure Trainer; (3) uses Determined callback.

-The key portion of the code is providing Determined callback to the Trainer in line 413:
+The key portion of the code passing the Determined callback to the Transformers Trainer starts on line 413:
 ```
     det_callback = DetCallback(training_args, filter_metrics=["loss", "accuracy"], tokenizer=feature_extractor)
     trainer.add_callback(det_callback)